+Creating a lasting legacy through a permanent fund in The Trust.
+It is an effective way of making sure the causes you care about will benefit from your generosity forever.
 Let us show you ways to balance your family commitments and your philanthropic wishes.
-You can give what's left after your heirs are cared for.
+You can give what's left after your loved ones are cared for.

 We can explain the tax and other benefits of planned gifts.
 You can:

 Income taxes can take a significant portion of retirement plan assets that are left to heirs.
 Instead, these assets can be allocated to charity which is not subject to income tax, including other assets left to heirs.
 This results in the greatest benefit for both your loved ones and charitable beneficiaries.

 At The New York Community Trust, we believe in the power of community.
 Our Legacy Society brings together donors who want to make a permanent impact on the causes they care about most.
 The charitable goals of members of our legacy society are as diverse as the people of our city, but they’re linked together by their desire to create a better world for generations to come.